OT or PA: Which to Be?

 Empathy within reason

-Regardless of whether you’re an OT or a PA, you’ll be working with the general public—and you’ll be working with them when they’re at their most vulnerable.
-That’s why OTs and PAs should both enjoy working with people, and should be empathetic, caring practitioners.
-That said, overly empathetic people can sometimes take on patients’ burdens and pain, so it’s important to be able to set personal boundaries to avoid caregiver burnout in both types of roles.
+Regardless of whether you’re an OT or a PA, you’ll work with the general public—and you’ll do so when people at their most vulnerable.
+That’s why the best OTs and PAs are empathetic, caring practitioners who enjoy working directly with people.
+That said, if you are overly empathetic, it can lead to taking on your patients’ burdens and pain—so it’s important that you are able to set personal boundaries to avoid caregiver burnout in either role.

 Coloring between blurry lines

-When you work in healthcare, you’re relegated to following rules…lots and lots of rules.
-Your environment will be highly regulated as an OT or a PA, as HIPAA and other considerations will always be top-of-mind.
-At the same time, these roles do often have a somewhat nebulous nature; patients are human beings, and the same diagnoses can present in very different ways.
-If you’re too rigid—or if you cannot stand rules and regulations—being a PA or OT can be equally challenging.
+When you work in healthcare, you’re required to follow rules…lots and lots of rules.
+Your environment will be highly regulated as either an OT or a PA, as HIPAA and other considerations must always be top-of-mind.
+At the same time, these roles often have a somewhat nebulous nature; patients are human beings, after all, and the same diagnoses can present in very different ways across different individuals.
+If you’re too rigid—or if you cannot stand rules and regulations—you may find both professions challenging.

 Independent, yet collaborative

-Both OTs and PAs should feel comfortable being independent decision makers, but they also need to be team players.
-Since both operate on multidisciplinary healthcare teams, they need to be good communicators who can speak in medical jargon, but also communicate clearly with patients and families.
+Both OTs and PAs should feel comfortable making decisions independently, but they also need to be team players.
+Because both types of practitioners operate on multidisciplinary healthcare teams, they must be good communicators who can speak in medical terms with their colleagues—but also communicate clearly with patients and families.

 Documentation skills

 This is healthcare, and a huge part of the work is, unfortunately, documentation.
-Whether you’re an OT or a PA, you’ll need to have the ability to create documentation that is thorough yet concise.
-You’ll be expected to know how to use documentation to communicate with other practitioners, document patients’ care, and protect yourself and your license.
+Whether you’re an OT or a PA, you’ll need to create documentation that is thorough, yet concise.
+You’ll be expected to know how to use documentation to communicate with other practitioners, keep an accurate record of patient care, and protect yourself and your license.

 Breadth of knowledge

-If you are someone who likes to have complete mastery over a narrow subject matter, these two career choices might not be for you.
-That’s because, although OTs and PAs can both specialize, they are effectively generalists.
-Most of the jobs out there for OTs and PAs do require you to have a wide breadth of knowledge on numerous diagnoses and interventions.
-Plus, every day, you must be open to learning new things.
-With many patients, you may not “have all the answers” and you’ll instead deliver steady, incremental care—which might be exactly what they need.
+If you like to have complete mastery over a narrow subject matter, these two career choices might not be for you.
+That’s because, although both OTs and PAs can specialize, they are effectively generalists.
+Most of the OT and PA jobs out there require a wide breadth of knowledge on numerous diagnoses and interventions.
+And, both roles require you to be open to learning new things every day.
+With many patients, you may not “have all the answers” upfront.
+Instead, you will deliver steady, incremental care—which might be exactly what they need.

 Both are cost-effective forms of care